Šibenik & Krka

 Kim, me and my oldest son Bouke, the youngest yet to be born, 26th of June 2009.
 Photo by Kim's parents.
 At the time they were camping in Biograd na Moru and we came to Croatia by ferryboat from Ancona in Italy to Split.
 We showed them around in the region and also visited an almost empty of tourists Krka National Park.
 The photo is made just after a heavy thunderstorm when the sun returned treating us with a beautiful rainbow.

-Rainbow after a thunderstorm over the Krka waterfalls, 26th of June 2019.
+Rainbow after a thunderstorm over the Krka waterfalls, 26th of June 2009.

-Below: View on the Riva in Šibenik.
+Below: View on the Riva in Šibenik in 2019.

 In the footsteps of Kurt Hielscher